Headshot Photography Session FAQ

 + What happens if I no-show my appointment?

 This is probably one of the worst things that can happen to a photographer.
 No showing to your appointment makes you 100% responsible for damages to Matt Marcheski Photography for affecting the time allotment for appointments and a loss in productivity.
-Clients that don’t show up to their appointment will lose their deposit/payment and will not be allowed to rebook, ever.
+Clients that don’t show up to their appointment will lose their retainer and will not be allowed to rebook, ever.
 If you ask to reschedule but don’t confirm new date and/or pay the rescheduling fee by the time your appointment comes around, you will be considered a no-show.
 You are considered a no-show if you arrive 15 minutes late without any notice.
 Clients that are 30 minutes late with notice may be considered a no-show.

 + Do you hop on a call or video call before each shoot?